 - Sharing space - After a long day, it's nice to be able to sit down and relax on the bus.
 Please keep free seats clear of items and available for someone to use.

 More Rider Information

 - Bus Stop Announcements - Bus stops are announced clearly and audibly for passengers.
 If you need assistance in identifying your stop, please sit close to the front to remind the operator of your request.

 - Clothing - For safety reasons, shirts and footwear must be worn to board the bus or the driver will refuse service.
 If you are coming from the beach or pool, please make sure your clothes are dry when boarding.

 - Customer Feedback - Contact our Customer Service Office office via telephone or complete the Customer Feedback form online.
 To help staff identify the trip, we need the time, route, direction and bus number you are reporting.
 Leave your full name, address, phone number or email address so we can respond to you.
 Transit staff will investigate and contact you if more information is needed.
 Customer Service is not responsible for the bus stop area, or road surfaces so please contact City Hall if you have concerns.

 - Delays and Detours - Saskatoon Transit issues service alerts that update 3rd party apps, our Twitter feed and can be found under Service Alerts on the City of Saskatoon and Transit's webiste.

 - Lost & Found - Left something on the bus?
-Customer Service holds items in Lost & Found for a minimum of 14 days.
+Customer Service holds items in Lost & Found for 30 days.
 Found something on the bus?
 Please give it to the transit driver who will take it to the Customer Service Office.